mfogel/polygon-clipping/README.md

 ### Input

 Each positional argument (`<geom>`) may be either a Polygon or a MultiPolygon.

-#### Polygon

-Follows the [GeoJSON Polygon spec](https://tools.ietf.org/html/rfc7946#section-3.1.6), with the following notes/modifications:
+The [GeoJSON spec](https://tools.ietf.org/html/rfc7946#section-3.1) is followed, with the following notes/modifications:
+* MultiPolygons may contain touching or overlapping Polygons.
-* rings of the polygon are not required to be self-closing
+* rings are not required to be self-closing.
-* rings may contain repeated points (which are ignored)
+* rings may contain repeated points, which are ignored.
 * rings may be self-touching and/or self-crossing.
 Self-crossing rings will be interpreted using the [even-odd rule](https://en.wikipedia.org/wiki/Even%E2%80%93odd_rule).
-* winding order of rings of Polygon does not matter
+* winding order of rings does not matter.
-* interior rings may extend outside exterior rings (portion of interior ring outside exterior ring is dropped)
+* inner rings may extend outside their outer ring.
+The portion of inner rings outside their outer ring is dropped.
-* interior rings may touch or overlap each other
+* inner rings may touch or overlap each other.

-#### MultiPolygon

-Follows the [GeoJSON MultiPolygon spec](https://tools.ietf.org/html/rfc7946#section-3.1.7), with the following notes/modifications:
-* may contain touching or overlapping Polygons

 ### Output

-Always a MultiPolygon containing one or more non-overlapping, non-edge-sharing Polygons.
-The Polygons will follow the GeoJSON spec, meaning:
+For non-empty results, output will always be a MultiPolygon containing one or more non-overlapping, non-edge-sharing Polygons.
+The [GeoJSON spec](https://tools.ietf.org/html/rfc7946#section-3.1) is followed, with the following notes/modifications:
-* the outer ring will be wound counter-clockwise, and inner rings clockwise.
+* outer rings will be wound counter-clockwise, and inner rings clockwise.
-* inner rings will not extend outside the outer ring, nor share an edge with the outer ring
+* inner rings will not extend outside their outer ring.
-* inner rings will not overlap, nor share an edge with each other
+* rings will not overlap, nor share an edge with each other.
-* rings will be self-closing
+* rings will be self-closing.
-* rings will not contain repeated points
+* rings will not contain repeated points.
-* rings will not contain superfluous points (intermediate points along a straight line)
+* rings will not contain superfluous points (intermediate points along a straight line).
-* rings will not be self-touching nor self-crossing
+* rings will not be self-touching nor self-crossing.
+* rings *may* touch each other, but *may not* cross each other.

-In the event that the result of the operation is the empty set, the output will be an empty array: `[]`.
+In the event that the result of the operation is the empty set, output will be a MultiPolygon with no Polygons: `[]`.

 ## Correctness